 Pablo Picasso said “Artists live out loud.”
 They do.
 They really don’t have much choice.
 You ignore the direct line God put in place to communicate with you, you’re gonna get unhappy fast.
 Or dead.
 They live with their heart on their sleeve, raw, because the process of creativity requires being present…and it creates it…and it requires it…it’s a way of life.
 All artist’s are making a living.
 Some of them even make money in the process.

 In The Artist’s Way, Julia Cameron recognizes that “going sane feels like going insane at first.”
-She is acknowledging that when we finally decide to honor our child-LIKE need for expression, people react badly to our being less available to their needs.
+She is acknowledging that when we finally decide to honor our inner knowing, people react badly to our being less available to THIER needs.
 This is all the same thing, folks: we are a culture so enmeshed in the HABIT of being co-dependent that we are driving ourselves nuts.
 We are people-pleasers.
 We make decisions out of fear and need.
 Damn we are needy!
 I’m right there, every day, asking myself what I really want.
-That’s the pivot point where the healing occurs, what A Course In Miracles calls the Holy Instant.
-Split second, gut reaction, yes to this, no to that.
+That’s the pivot point where the healing occurs, what A Course In Miracles calls the Holy Instant: split second, gut reaction, yes to this, no to that.

 God is not someone separate from you trying to lead you or guide you or trip you up if you don’t comply.
 That way of thinking will mess with your head, make you old before your time, or at least miserable today.
 It will keep you constantly dealing with poverty and disease.
 Stop asking to know God’s will.
 It’s hard-wired in.
 Really, stop trying to figure this out.

 Just BE.
 Make mistakes.
 Rant and rave.
 Sob uncontrollably.
 Breathe deeply.
 Scream like a banshee.
 Play like a kid.
 Make art.
 Never mind if it’s good or bad – that’s none of your business.
 Just BE already.
 That is how we practice loving ourselves.